 * It is engineered to withstand freezing and thawing.

-* No need to worry about salting your driveway in winter.
-Asphalt is unaffected by salt.
+* No need to worry about salting your driveway in winter, Asphalt is unaffected by salt.

 Asphalt lends itself readily to the types of service that are usual in residential areas.
 If a utility line or pipe must pass under your driveway, repairs are performed more easily and quickly than with alternative materials, such as concrete.
 The same is true if undue ground settlement should occur naturally.

-The main concern as to when to pave a driveway is temperature.
-Asphalt must be placed and compacted while it's hot.
+The main concern as to when to pave a driveway is temperature and moisture.
+Asphalt must be placed and compacted while it's still hot.
 Air and ground temperatures play significant roles in how fast the mix cools and therefore the time a contractor has to complete the work.
 Because seasonal temperatures vary throughout the U.S., average air temperatures serve as a better guide for paving than a particular range of months.
 So generally in New England late spring, summer, and early fall are ideal temperatures for paving.

 Our crew will first dig out, remove, and prepare the base to make sure the sub-grade drains properly, and is built to support the anticipated load bearing needs.
 Next, the crew arrives with the paving equipment and product.
 Asphalt is placed in one or two layers, depending on the required specifications.
 It is finished by compacting with our 2 ton vibratory roller to a smooth finish.